 Find a good location...

-dawn anglers - can provide interest to a scene and really
+An interesting foreground - in this case the silhouettes of dawn anglers - can provide interest to a scene and really set off, in this case, a sunrise. |

 As stunning as the colours may be, often they aren't enough to hold their own in a photograph.
 To overcome this, we still want to find interesting, complementary foregrounds.